-Director – Kinji Fukasaku, Screenplay – Ivan Reiner, Tome Rowe & Charles Sinclair, Producers – Reiner & Walter Manley, Photography – Yoshikazu Yamasawa, Music – Charles Fox & Toshiaki Tsushima, Special Effects Supervisor – Akira Watanabe.
-Production Company – Toei/Ram Films
+Director – Kinji Fukasaku, Screenplay – William Finger, Tome Rowe & Charles Sinclair, Story – Ivan Reiner, Producers – Ivan Reiner & Walter Manley, Photography – Yoshikazu Yamasawa, Music – Charles Fox & Toshiaki Tsushima, Special Effects Supervisor – Akira Watanabe.
+Production Company – Toei/Ram Films.

 Robert Horton (Commander Jack Rankin), Richard Jaeckel (Commander Vince Elliott), Luciana Paluzzi (Lisa Benson), Ted Gunther (Dr Hans Halvorsen), Bud Widom (General Jonathan Thompson)